home / patient care / we help with / How Geriatric Psychiatrists Enhance Mental Wellness in the Elderly

 Dementia and Alzheimer's Disease

 Dementia, including Alzheimer's disease, are a progressive decline in cognitive function, memory, and reasoning abilities, significantly affecting daily functioning and quality of life.
 Alzheimer's, the most common form of dementia, leads to memory loss, confusion, and difficulty with tasks.
-While aging is a primary risk factor, other factors like genetics and lifestyle play roles.
+While ageing is a primary risk factor, other factors like genetics and lifestyle also play roles.

 Bipolar Disorder in Older Adults